Best Drum Machines of 2020

 1. Roland TR-8S – Premium Analog Drum Machine

-When you decide to invest in your musicality, you will need a top quality drum machine.
-With some of the highest ratings from critics and customers, the Roland Tabletop Syhthesizer TR-8S is a high-quality synthesizer and drum machine.
+When you decide to invest in your musicality, you will need a top-quality drum machine.
+With some of the highest ratings from critics and customers, the Roland Tabletop Synthesizer TR-8S is a high-quality synthesizer and drum machine.
 You’ll have the ability to mix authentic TR drums, sampled sounds, and all kinds of other effects with this professional board.

 However, the price is pretty steep.
 We think it’s worth it for the 128 patterns board, but if you don’t need as many effects or want to build enough of your own samples, you can settle for the 16-pattern tabletop synthesizer for much less.

 One of the best features of this synthesize is the modern features that allow you to mix practically any sound from other drum machines with your own unique effects and samples.
 You can create a kit using just your samples or match up with the sound effects from the board.
 This will probably be the only drum machine you’ll need.

 If you have the budget and want to invest in your own music, this is the drum machine that will beat any other.
 This is also highly evolved equipment for professional stage and studio sounds.
 You will get to sample from all kinds of drum sounds, as well as mix in your own effects and samples.
 You can replicate almost any beat that you hear just using the samples on the board itself.

 2. Teenage Engineering PO-12 – Cheap Sequencer for Beginners

 While we say beginner, anyone can get a lot out of this stripped-down drum machine and sequencer.
 It’s also one of the tools that every producer has played before, so it’s a rite of passage to use one of these things.
 The Teenage Engineering Rhythm drum machine is the perfect drum machine for your tabletop rig.
 There are 16 samples included, including synthesized drum sounds and two real-time parameters.